 - Cut the fruit in half.

-- Before mixing into drinks, strain the juice in a fine mesh strainer to remove any stray seeds and most of the excess pulp.
+- Before mixing drinks, strain the juice using a fine mesh strainer to remove any stray seeds and most of the excess pulp.

 05 of 07